MS in Special Education - In-Service (certified educators)

 - preparation to collaborate effectively in school-wide, multi-tiered systems of support, e.g., Response to Intervention (RTI).

 Current general education teachers, specialty area professionals such as occupational therapists, special education teachers, education technicians (Ed Techs), and people with a bachelor's degree seeking a new teaching career in special education who also hold a professional teaching certificate are among those for whom the program is intended.
 This is not intended for those seeking initial 282 certification.

 In-Service Concentration (certified educators)

 This concentration is especially designed for educators who are interested in working with students who have disabilities and/or are gifted and talented.
-The flexibility of twenty-four elective credits makes this program unique, as students can take courses that are geared towards the special education environment in which they are working.
-Through this concentration, students can also complete the Applied Behavior Analysis Certificate or the Certificate of Graduate Study in Gifted and Talented Education.
-In addition, the courses that graduate students may select for their electives range from working with students with mild disabilities in a general education classroom to working with students in a life skills classroom who have severe disabilities to students who are gifted and talented.
+Through this concentration, students can also apply to the Applied Behavior Analysis certificate program.
+In addition, the courses that graduate students may select for their electives range from working with students with mild disabilities in a general education classroom to working with students who are gifted and talented.

 Program Requirements: 33 credits